petritol/simple-book-collection-app/README.md

 - Actual styling, this thing looks hideous
 - Toasts instead of alert() for feedback
 - Tests for frontend and backend
+- Replace the backend with something more robust, for example Laravel